surf-visualization/blospray/readme.md

 $ ln -sf <blospray-repo>/render_ospray render_ospray
 ```

+Within Blender enable the `Render: OSPRay` addon.
+You should now have a new `OSPRay`
+entry in the `Render Engine` dropdown on the `Render` properties tab.

 ## Features

-### Plugins

-There is a rudimentary plugin system that can be used to set up
-custom scene elements that are represented by a proxy object in Blender,
-but whose full representation and rendering is stored on the server side
-in OSPRay.
-This is especially useful when working with large scientific datasets
-for which it is infeasible or unattractive to load into Blender.
-Instead, one
-can use a proxy object, such as a cube mesh to represent a rectangular volume,
-and attach a plugin to it in Blender.
-During rendering BLOSPRAY will call the
-plugin to load the actual scene data associated with the proxy on the server.
-In this way Blender scene creation, such as camera animation or lighting, can be
-done in the usual way as the proxy object shows the bounding box of the data
-and can even be transformed.

-The original use case for plugins (and even BLOSPRAY itself) was
-to make it easy to use high-quality volume rendering of scientific data in a
-Blender scene.
-Blender's own volume rendering support is geared towards the built-in
-smoke and fire simulations and isn't really a good fit for scientific datasets.
-Plus it is very hard to get generic volume data into Blender.

-Apart from volumes, plugins can be used for other types of scene content as well,
-like polygonal geometry or OSPRay's builtin geometry types like sphere and
-streamlines.

-Note that BLOSPRAY plugins are different from OSPRay's own "extensions", that
-are also loadable at run-time.
-The latter are meant for extending OSPRay itself
-with, for example, a new geometry type.
-BLOSPRAY plugins serve to extend *Blender*
-with new scene elements that can then be rendered in OSPRay.

 ### Render server

 BLOSPRAY consists of two parts:

 1. a Python addon (directory `render_ospray`) that implements the Blender render engine.
-It handles scene export, showing the rendered result, etc.
+It handles scene export, retrieving the rendered image from OSPRay and other things.
-2. a render server (`ospray_render_server`) that receives the scene from Blender, calls OSPRay routines to do the actual rendering and sends back the image result.
+2. a render server (`bin/ospray_render_server`) that receives the scene from Blender, calls OSPRay routines to do the actual rendering and sends back the image result.

 The original reason for this two-part setup is that there currently is no
 Python API for OSPRay, so direct integration in Blender is not straightforward.